Argon07/my2-Gottipati/MyStats.md

 | Soccer          | Soccer is the world's most popular sport, known for its teamwork and endurance.
 It's easy to start playing with just a ball and a field. | 2-3 hours  |
 | Swimming        | Swimming is a full-body workout that's easy on the joints.
 It's perfect for cooling off in the summer and improving endurance. | 4-6 hours  |
 | Table Tennis       | Table tennis is a fast-paced indoor sport that improves reflexes and concentration.
 It's perfect for social gatherings. | 3-4 hours  |

+---

+## Quotes by Scientists

+---

+> "It is not the strongest of the species that survive, nor the most intelligent, but the one most responsive to change."
+> — *Charles Darwin*

+> "The path from dreams to success does exist.
+May you have the vision to find it, the courage to get on to it, and the perseverance to follow it."
+> — *Kalpana Chawla*